Super Supplements

 7. Greens powder– These are powders (or liquids) that contain any one or all of the following:

 In an ideal world where everyone eats 5-9 servings of fruits and vegetables everyday, these types of products probably wouldn’t make this list.
-But, we don’t live in an ideal world, and with people constantly on the go greens powders offer a convenient way to get a large dose of fruits and vegetables and all the beneficial nutrients and antioxidants they provide.
+But, we don’t live in an ideal world, and with people constantly on the go, green powders offer a convenient way to get a large dose of fruits and vegetables and all the beneficial nutrients and antioxidants they provide.

 6. Oryzatein – Protein powders are another convenient way to ensure your body is getting the nutrients it needs (and when combined with a greens powder, nuts, and some fruit make a great meal-on-the-go).
 Unfortunately, though, most protein powders are made with whey and/or casein proteins, and whey and casein are among the more common sources of food sensitivities.
 Oryzatein is a hypo-allergenic protein derived from brown rice (rice allergies are extremely rare), and it also has the benefit of being formulated to have an amino acid profile similar to human breast milk (making it an ideal alternative to soy protein for infant formulas).
 Oryzatein is the protein used in HPS Immuno Performance Protein and HPS Glycemic Performance.

-5. Creatine – There are literally tens of thousands of studies on creatine in subjects ranging from elite athletes to Parkinson’s disease patients.
-As the benefits of creatine continue to be uncovered (especially in regard to neuromuscular, neurological, and neurodegenerative diseases), many of its supposed harmful side effects continue to be disproven (it doesn’t stress the kidneys and it’s definitely not like steroids).
+5. Creatine – There are tens of thousands of studies on creatine in subjects ranging from elite athletes to Parkinson’s disease patients.
+As the benefits of creatine continue to be uncovered (especially regarding neuromuscular, neurological, and neurodegenerative diseases), many of its supposed harmful side effects continue to be disproven (it doesn’t stress the kidneys and it’s not like steroids).
 Plain old creatine monohydrate can benefit just about anyone of any age with any health or fitness goal through its positive effects on strength, hypertrophy, cognitive function, and potential for disease prevention.
-The future definitely looks bright for creatine.
+The future looks bright for creatine.

-4. Curcumin – As a potent anti-inflammatory, curcumin can benefit a number of acute and chronic conditions including arthritis, irritable bowel disease, and cancer.
+4. Curcumin – As a potent anti-inflammatory, curcumin can benefit several acute and chronic conditions including arthritis, irritable bowel disease, and cancer.
 It is also a strong antioxidant, helps prevent neurodegenerative and cognitive diseases, and can be beneficial against certain virus-based conditions.
 It’s also inexpensive and has no known side effects.

 KEEP UP WITH CAUSENTA